TULSA, Okla. — James Johnson is doing everything in his power to fix the problem right outside his house: cars speeding down Mowhawk Boulevard.

 Johnson feels like the city is making greater strides to improve the area, but he’s still hoping for more.

-As for the city, a spokesperson says the city has made efforts including, installing new lighting, striping, reflective tabs and signage.
-Adding a new traffic signal is going to Mowhawk and Peoria, and plans are in place for $2.8 million worth of improvements to the area.
+As for the city, a spokesperson states that the city has made efforts, including the installation of new lighting, striping, reflective tabs, and signage.
+Adding a new traffic signal is planned for Mowhawk and Peoria, and $2.8 million worth of improvements are in place for the area.

 Tulsa Police have responded to a slew of accidents in the area, at least one, recently, was fatal.